SustainableUrbanSystemsLab/SustainableUrbanSystemsLab.github.io/_team/vangelova.md

 </div>
 <br>

-After graduating from her MS in ISyE at Georgia Tech, Silvia went on to become a Ph.D.
+After graduating from her MS in ISyE at Georgia Tech, Silvia accepted an offer as a Ph.D.
 Student at ETH Zurich.
+Silvia worked on two research projects related to [urban data science](/projects/3_capstone) and [energy modeling](/projects/4_capstone).